Pratham-M-J/Multi-Agent-stock-analyzer/README.md

 ```

 - Change `"stock": "RELIANCE"` to any ticker or company name of interest.
-- Agents, tools, and logic are modular—customize for your needs!
+- Agents, tools, and logic are modular, customize for your needs!

 ---